amoshnin/TypeScript-Programming.Language/README.md

 # Lemo-Programming-Language and Interpreter

-Lemo is a programming language and interpreter, which I developed during the Summer Holidays of 2021 <br/>
+Lemo is a programming language and interpreter, which I developed during the Summer Holidays of 2021<br/>
-Motivation for developing was pure interest & curiosity in learning how programming languages work under the hood <br/>
+Motivation for developing was pure interest/curiosity in learning how programming languages work under the hood<br/>
-The design of the language is heavily inspired by BASIC and the language it is written in is TypeScript <br/>
+The design of the language is heavily inspired by BASIC and the language it is written in is TypeScript<br/>

 **Author**: Artem Moshnin <br/>
 **Resources used**: [Gabriele Tomassetti's blog entries](https://tomassetti.me/resources-create-programming-languages/) with numerous useful resources (Books & Articles)